umabharathip/RestAPICucumber/README.md

 You can start out by looking at features/Features.feature.

+# Step Definition
+Go to apiStepdefinition-> StepDefinitions class for Step implementation of featues.

 # Running test
 Right Click on TestRunner class and Click Run As > JUnit Test